 - 1) Turn OFF cold water supply to RO system.
 Turn OFF tank ball-valve.
 Turn on the RO faucet lever to relieve the built-up pressure inside the RO system.
 This will make opening the housings easier. - 2) Open housing: Have the RO standing upright.
 Slip the plastic wrench onto the 1st housing.
 Looking down from a top view, you should open the housing turning clockwise.
 If necessary, lay RO down on the floor to get a better leverage.
 If the housing is too tight, use a hammer and gently tap on the wrench handle to help turn the wrench.
-See Fig.14 (Page 21).
+See Fig.14 (Page 20).
 Please put a towel under the RO unit to help collect residual water during filter change.

 - 3) Discard 3 used filters, wash housings with mild soap, rinse off.
 Put 3 new filters into their respective housings: sediment filter in stage-1, carbon block filters in stages 2 & 3. - 4) Close up the housings.
-Make sure each housing has a black O-ring in the thread groves.
+Make sure each housing has a black O-ring in the threaded groves.
 First hand tighten the housing, then use filter wrench to fully tighten each housing.
-DO NOT OVER-TIGHTEN. - 5) Turn ON the cold water supply with the tank ball valve CLOSED with RO faucet lever turned on.
-Please let purified water flow run for 10-15 minutes to a normal water stream to relieve built-up pressure inside the RO unit then turn OFF the RO faucet lever and OPEN the tank ball valve. - 6) Remember: Turn ON the cold water supply and OPEN the tank valve after finished changing filters!
+Do not over-tighten. - 5) Keep tank ball valve CLOSED and Turn ON the cold water supply as well as RO faucet lever.
+Please let purified water run for 10-15 minutes to relieve built-up pressure inside the RO unit. - 6) Turn OFF the RO faucet lever and Turn ON the tank ball valve.

 After taking the housing off, take out the dirty filters and put the new 3 pre-filters in.
-Remember, Stage 2 and Stage 3 are the same carbon filters.
+Remember, Stage 2 and Stage 3 are use the same carbon filters.